Smooth Sailing: CSRD Compliance for Holland Shipyards

 CSRD Compliance for Holland Shipyards

-Founded in the 1980s, Holland Shipyards Group has grown into a leading player in the global maritime industry, specializing in sustainable shipbuilding and offshore solutions.
+Founded in the 1980s, Holland Shipyards Group has grown into a leading player in the global maritime industry, specialising in sustainable shipbuilding and offshore solutions.
 With headquarters in the Netherlands and projects completed across Europe, Holland Shipyards serves a diverse range of clients worldwide.
 Known for its innovation, quality, and commitment to sustainability, the company consistently adheres to the highest industry standards to deliver safe, efficient, and environmentally responsible vessels.

 The challenge